yvanvds/yvanvds.github.io/_posts/2017-12-03-msvc-crossplatform-development-Part-07.md

 * Don't put the link in a subfolder like `lib`.
 It won't work.
 * Make sure the managed dll is the same as the name used with Swig. *(We made sure of that by renaming the assembly.)*
 * Make sure the native dll name is different from the assembly dll name.
 In this case there isn't any conflict because we used `DemoTools.dll` and `DemoToolsNET.dll`.
+* If your native dll depends on other dll's, add them too.
+If you don't, and try to build an application later on, you will get an error telling you the dll cannot be found.
+This is confusing, because it shows the name of the primary dll as the one that is not found, even though it is present.
+While in fact the secondary dependancy of that dll is the culprit.

 Open the file properties of the link to `DemoTools.dll` and set:
 - Build Action: `Content`